JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

 Duration: 0:03:00

-In this codelab, you'll learn how to deploy a full-stack application with a database to [Google Cloud](https://cloud.google.com/).
+In this codelab, you'll learn how to deploy a full-stack application with a database to [Google Cloud](https://cloud.google.com/) [Cloud Run](https://cloud.google.com/run).
+Cloud Run is a fully managed platform that enables you to run your code directly on Google's scalable infrastructure.
 You'll use the [Cloud SQL Node.js connector](https://github.com/GoogleCloudPlatform/cloud-sql-nodejs-connector) to connect a Node.js backend to a [Cloud SQL](https://cloud.google.com/sql) for [PostgreSQL](https://cloud.google.com/sql/postgresql) database, and an [Angular](https://angular.io/) frontend to interact with the backend.

 ### What you'll